infernojs/inferno-website/src/docs/api/inferno-animation.md

 **Make sure you implement a fallback timeout** in case the tranistions fail for some reason, otherwise you will be leaking DOM-nodes.
 Inferno won't break due to these leaking DOM-nodes, but you could end up with strange styling bugs if you rely on certain CSS-selectors.

-## Migration from inferno-animation <7.5
+## Migration from inferno-animation <8.0
-To stay with the legacy `inferno-animation` package switch from caret to tilde `"inferno-animation": "~7.4.0",` and everything will continue working as before.
-Previous major versions won't be affected.

-To migrate to the 7.5 version of inferno-animation there are some quick solutions.
+To migrate to the 8.0 version of inferno-animation there are some quick solutions.

 Implement your own `<Animated>` component and rename the attribute `prefix` to `animation` in places where you use it.
 The animations will work exactly the same.